ktfleming/rhc/README.md

 ## Introduction

 `rhc` is a command-line tool for storing and quickly dispatching HTTP requests.
-Perhaps the most similar well-known tool is [Postman](https://www.postman.com/), although rhc has only a fraction of Postman's features.
-On the other hand, it fits well into a command-line/terminal-centric workflow, and is designed to allow you to select and dispatch a desired request as quickly as possible.
+It fits well into a command-line/terminal-centric workflow, and is designed to allow you to select and dispatch a desired request as quickly as possible.

 ## Installation